We give you a quick reference of essential DNF commands with examples in this guide.

 11. Update Check and Updating your system

-The check-update option checks for all the update available for your system.
+The check-update option checks for all the updates available for your system.
 This option also takes a package name in its parameter.
 However, if no package name is specified, then it checks for updates for all installed packages in your system.

-To list out all the updates in your Linux system, use the list option.
+To list out all the updates in your Linux system, use the

 dnf list updates

-And to install updates for your entire Linux system, issue the update option.
+And to install updates for your entire Linux system, issue the

-You can also update a specific application or package by mentioning the package name as parameter to the update option.
+You can also update a specific application or package by mentioning the package name as a parameter to the update option.

 dnf update package_name

 12. Downgrading a package